shady-cj/linkedIn-clone/README.md

 # LinkedIn clone

-A LinkedIn clone built with react,redux and firebase leveraging google api and also firebase database storage services...
+A LinkedIn clone built with react,redux,styled components and firebase leveraging google api and also firebase database storage services...

 live on